ACLARKNET/aclarknet-newstyle/new_style.rst

 The Products I write - you wish you would.

-I'm never in Plone training my Plone instance is not straining…
+I'm never in Plone training my Plone instance is not straining

+…

 .. _`gittip`: http://gittip.com/aclark4life